nksaraf/vinxi/docs/guide/a-story.md

 - If I want to write typescript, I need to add a transpile step for the browser to understand it.
 - If I want to use React, Vue, etc. I need to add a transpile step for the browser to understand it.

 This is just the tip of the iceberg for thr problems faced with working with bare HTML, CSS and JS.
 We want to write the code this way.
 But the browser only understands a certain way of doing things.
 We need to bridge the gap between the two.
 This is where Vite comes in.
 It's a tool that bridges the gap between the way we want to write code and the way the browser understands code.
 It does this by providing a development server runtime that transforms our code to a format the browser understands.
 It also provides a builder that transforms our code to a production ready format with a lot of optimizations.
-It also provides a plugin API that allows us to customize the development server and builder.
+And lasty, it provides a plugin API that allows us to customize the development server and builder.

 `vinxi` comes with a built-in Vite development server and builder.
 Let's use it.